I firmly believe every household should have these natural remedies for food poisoning. I should know…

 Oregano oil VERY potent, you’ll only take one capsule at a time, once per day.
 In acute conditions I’ve used 1 capsule twice daily, 12 hours apart.
 And it’s recommended you not exceed two weeks when taking oregano oil unless you’re being monitored by a practitioner.

-NEVER take undiluted oregano orally (or topically for that matter).
+Also, NEVER take undiluted oregano orally (or topically for that matter).
 I saw a famous TV personality do this and cringed!
+I can burn the mucous membranes or the skin, you’ve been warned.

 You can search PubMed for oregano oil and it’s main component carvacrol for more on oregano oil.

-*Kids under 5 should not take oral oregano oil and I tend to avoid it for kids in general (I prefer the more gentle herbal tinctures and teas for kiddos).
+*Kids under 5 should NOT take oral oregano oil and I tend to avoid it for kids in general (I prefer the more gentle herbal tinctures and teas for kiddos).
+But in a true emergency or when dealing with antibiotic resistant bacteria discuss with your integrative pediatrician.

 Remedy #4: Chamomile Tea